Monday, 25 July 2016

 Indeed the view was so much better than the original spot.
 One could see the entire caldera carved out by nature.
 We had a closer view of the peak here, and wondered how and if we could see the fit trekkers attempt the summit the next morning.
 The fit Hub and Flo decided to give the lake and hotspring a go.
 Kareem told some of his porters to get ready with cooking utensils to go down with them, and he would stay back with us at campsite to cook lunch for the remaining four of us - there was a new porter and he had yet to learn how to cook.
 He reminded the Hub and Flo to bring torch lights and headlamps and that running and jumping were not allowed.
 It was to be a very steep climb down to the lake and the hotspring some 600m below.
 The rest of us dared not make this attempt.

-I was still searching for answers on how to get back down to base camp tomorrow from this spot, secretly wishing for a helicopter to take come rescue me.
+I was still searching for answers on how to get back down to base camp tomorrow from this spot, secretly wishing for a helicopter to come rescue me.

 Smoke coming out from the cone.